cwchentw/lightweight-cms/content/write-posts.md

 Such URL will map to either *content/section/post.md* or *content/section/post.html*.

-Nested sections are allowed as well.
-Here shows a pseudo URL with such sections:
+Nested sections for a post are allowed as well.
+Here shows a pseudo URL with such a post:

 ```
 https://example.com/section/subsection/post/